aircode610/Qlankr/README.md

 - Ask you to review and approve before proceeding
 - Let you choose between integration tests or E2E planning for the next stage

 Each stage streams its reasoning live in the Agent Trace drawer so you can follow what it's doing and why.
+Completed runs are saved to the project history and can be replayed later.

 ### Step 3 — Reproduce a bug

-Switch to the Research view.
+Switch to the Bug tab.
 Describe the bug — what happened, where, what you were doing, any attachments or Jira ticket references.
 The agent will run through triage, mechanics analysis, reproduction planning, and evidence research, pausing at two checkpoints for your review.
-The final output is a structured bug report ready to send to your dev team.
+The final output is a structured bug report ready to send to your dev team or push directly to Jira.

 ### Step 4 — Configure integrations